ahsanimran-academic/NLP_resume_calssifier/README.md

 # NLP Resume Classifier
 Welcome to My Project!
 This repository contains NLP based resume classifier in a plug and play manner.
 The code just need a resume pdf directory, then it automatically categorize each resume and save in a appropriate created folder.
 This project will help a lot in employee recruitment system.
+The model we have used is 'DistilBERT' which stands for "Distillable BERT."
+It is a variant of the BERT (Bidirectional Encoder Representations from Transformers) model that has been distilled or compressed to be more lightweight and efficient while retaining much of BERT's performance.
+The "Distillable" aspect refers to the process of distillation, where the knowledge and representations learned by a larger model (in this case, BERT) are transferred or distilled into a smaller model (DistilBERT) to achieve similar performance with reduced computational requirements.

 ## Setup Instructions